AxisCommunications/axis-aws-kinesis-vsp/README.md

     > The actual values are much longer than the substitutes above `*****`

-3. When using the temporary credentials the original image from [Option 1: Access key ID and Secret access key](#option-1-access-key-id-and-secret-access-key) can be used with one minor update in to the `docker-compose.yml` file needed to start the Amazon Kinesis stream.
+3. When using the temporary credentials the original image from [Option 1: Access Kinesis Video Streams resources using IAM](#option-1-access-kinesis-video-streams-resources-using-iam) can be used with one minor update in to the `docker-compose.yml` file needed to start the Amazon Kinesis stream.

     - In the root folder of the repository update the `docker-compose.yml` to use the temporary credentials set in the exported environment variables above, in addition including the `AWS_SESSION_TOKEN`.